BrandonWarrior/battleships/README.md

 - App is live at: https://battleships-project3-4a1230ee998c.herokuapp.com/

-## Bugs and Fixes

-- Invalid Input Handling: Resolved a bug where users could input multiple digits in the row/column inputs, which caused errors and unintended gameplay behavior.
-The input validation has been enhanced to ensure that only single-digit inputs are accepted, preventing out-of-bounds guesses and maintaining the integrity of the game.
-This fix ensures smoother gameplay and prevents players from entering invalid coordinates.

-- Player's Grid Displayed Twice: Fixed the issue where the player's grid was displayed twice after each turn, which caused unnecessary clutter and confusion during gameplay.
-Now, the grid is displayed only once per turn, providing a clearer and more streamlined experience for the player, making it easier to track the progress of the game.

-- Input Validation for Player Names: Fixed a bug where players could start the game without entering a name or by entering just whitespaces.
-The game now ensures that players provide a valid name by repeatedly prompting them until a non-empty, non-whitespace name is entered, enhancing the overall user experience and preventing unintended gameplay starts.

-- Input Validation: Resolved an issue where the invalid input message on the home screen would not appear properly when entering an incorrect key.
-The problem was caused by the clear_console function, which was clearing the screen before the error message could be displayed.
-Now, the game properly displays the error message and waits for a valid input (1 or 2) before proceeding.

 ## Credits

 - Code institute for the project 3 scope video.

-- [Youtube: Corey Schafer] (https://www.youtube.com/watch?v=ZDa-Z5JzLYM) A comprehensive guide on creating classes in Python.
+- [Youtube: Corey Schafer](https://www.youtube.com/watch?v=ZDa-Z5JzLYM) A comprehensive guide on creating classes in Python.

-- [YouTube: How to Fix] (https://www.youtube.com/watch?v=Zt1G6AE_7Ks) A helpful guide on resolving issues with lines that exceed the recommended length in Python code.
+- [YouTube: How to Fix](https://www.youtube.com/watch?v=Zt1G6AE_7Ks) A helpful guide on resolving issues with lines that exceed the recommended length in Python code.

-- DeftStack (https://www.delftstack.com/howto/python/python-clear-console/#google_vignette) Instructions on how to clear the console in Python.
+- [DeftStack](https://www.delftstack.com/howto/python/python-clear-console/#google_vignette) Instructions on how to clear the console in Python.

-- ASCII Art Archive (https://www.asciiart.eu/text-to-ascii-art) Used for adding Battleships!
+- [ASCII Art Archive](https://www.asciiart.eu/text-to-ascii-art) Used for adding Battleships!
 ASCII art to the home page.